bennyp85/sit323_737_2023-t1-prac10d/README.md

 ## Conclusion
 The Node.js Calculator Web App is a cloud-native microservice-based application deployed on GKE.
 With the CI/CD pipeline in place, the app benefits from automated building, testing, and deployment processes.
-The deployment environment did not require the use of scaffolds.
-The challenges faced during the implementation of the CI/CD pipeline, including service account permissions and the use of an Autopilot cluster, were overcome to ensure a smooth deployment process.
+The deployment environment did not require the use of scaffold.yaml files.